JJHarrison/seng202/SENG202/seng202_2014_team5_phase4_README.txt

 Fitr
 Version 1.0 beta
 24/09/2014
-Readme
+README

 Description of Fitr

-	Fitr is a health tracking and analysis software, that allows a user to import a .csv file containing activity 	data about their physical activities.
+	Fitr is a health tracking and analysis software, that allows a user to import a CSV file containing activity data about their physical activities.
 	It provides useful feedback to the user in an array of formats such as 	graphs, maps and numerical figures.

 To start Fitr (from .jar)

-	Java 8 must be installed and set to default
+	Java 8u20 must be installed and set to default

 	LINUX
 	- Open terminal